taurinrobinson-wq/saoriverse-console/docs/reference/COMPOSITIONAL_GENERATION_GUIDE.md

 **Before**: "I got the same response structure three times, just with different keyword fills."
 **After**: "Each response felt fresh, addressed my actual situation, and picked up on when I was correcting the system."

-The difference is **compositional generation instead of template filling** — and it costs nothing beyond local computation.
+The difference is **compositional generation instead of template filling**, and it costs nothing beyond local computation.